-In August 2019, Mark sold the Blue Sky brand to the AeroLogistics Group to be able to focus more on Black Ops, aerial firefighting (during the summer) and his wildlife photography.
+In August 2019, Mark sold the Blue Sky brand to be able to focus more on Black Ops, aerial firefighting (during the summer) and his wildlife photography.
 Blue Sky was established in 1996 and Black Ops in 2015.

 Black Ops is a fully certified Civil Aviation Safety Authority (CASA) accredited Air Operator.
 Air Operating Certificate (AOC) number: CASA.TAAOC.0369.